 In this study, we have reviewed previous efforts in explaining the relation between spatial ability and navigation in information space.
 We proposed a tool for navigation in large hierarchical websites.
-We found significant difference between high and low spatial ability participants in navigation efficiency.
+We found a significant difference between high and low spatial ability participants in navigation efficiency.
 The result also indicated that low spatial ability participants preferred browser's Back button more than high spatial ability participants.
-This result will help in the development of future Web browsers.
-However, the experimental tool did not interact with spatial ability in navigation performance which indicated that more spatial concepts like spatial hypertext can be investigated in web based systems with intense attention.
-Finally, it seems clear from this study that additional efforts are needed to come up with more effective and usable navigation scheme for people with diverse individual differences.
+This result will help in the development of future web browsers.
+However, the experimental tool did not interact with spatial ability in navigation performance, which indicated that more spatial concepts like spatial hypertext can be investigated more intensively in web-based systems.
+Finally, it seems clear from this study that additional efforts are needed to come up with a more effective and usable navigation scheme for people with diverse individual differences.